Skip to main content

 Guide to Disney Genie+ Service and Lightning Lane Entrances

 We recently covered the basics of the complimentary Disney Genie service and answered some frequently asked questions so now let's dive into the Disney Genie+ service.
 How does the Disney Genie+ differ from the Disney Genie?
 Disney Genie+ takes your day at the Disney theme parks to the next level by allowing you to select the next available arrival window at select Lightning Lane attractions and entertainment options from park open to close.
 The other big difference is that the Disney Genie+ is an additional cost.
 At the Disneyland Resort, the cost is $25 plus tax, per Guest, per day, when purchased in advance as an add-on with a new ticket or vacation package.
 Single-day purchases for Disney Genie+ through the Disneyland app will begin at $25 per day, and may vary by date, based on demand.
-At the Walt Disney World Resort, Disney Genie+ will vary in price based on the date a guest is visiting, similar to theme park ticket prices.
-Although exact prices aren't known at this t
+At the Walt Disney World Resort, Disney Genie+ will vary in price based on the date and the theme park the guest is visiting, similar to theme park ticket prices.
+Current pricing ranges from

 You Must Be This Tall to Ride...Walt Disney World Edition